chrisdhalstead/persona-copy-extras/README.md

 # persona-copy-extras

-Josh Spencer / Chris Halstead - VMware <br />
+Chris Halstead / Josh Spencer - VMware <br />
 This script is provided as-is and there is no support

-Version 1.0 - May 8 2020
+Version 2.0 - July 14 2020

 ------